mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 ```javascript
 db.trips.createIndex({ "birth year": 1 })
 ```
 This command creates an *index* on the *birth year* field in increasing order.
-Now that we have this *index*, where we issue this query, *MongoDB* doesn't have to look at every document to get the needed result.
+Now that we have this *index*, where we issue this query, *MongoDB* doesn't have to look at every document to get the needed results.
+It will just go directly to where the *1989* documents live and retreive them.
+For this query, however, *MongoDB* will still have to look through all the documents, to find those where the *start station id* is 476.